groonga/groonga/doc/source/reference/functions/between.rst

 -------

 ``between`` is used for checking the specified value exists in the specific range.
-It is often used for combination with :ref:`select-filter` option in :doc:`/reference/commands/select`.
+It is often used in combination with :ref:`select-filter` option in :doc:`/reference/commands/select`.

 Syntax
 ------